edunham/slides/gpg/devopsdaycamp.md

 ---

-# I
+# Me

-> - Work as a "DevOps Engineer" for Mozilla's Reasearch team (Rust, Servo)
+> - "DevOps Engineer", Mozilla Reasearch
 > - Routinely need to share secret information with international colleagues
 > - Still have to Google this stuff a lot.